hamsof/automate-HR/README.md

 5. Add a trigger to the lambda function, you can use AWS EventBridge for scheduling the function.
 6. Done! .

+Bonus work:
+- You can use github actions to automate the process of uploading the zip to the lambda function.
+You can check the .github/workflows/main.yml for reference in this repo.

 # License
 ```
 For testing and educational purposes only.
 Use at your own risk.
 I'm not responsible for any misuse of this tool.